 PÄRNU INTERNATIONAL OPERA MUSIC FESTIVAL – PROMFEST

-PromFest was created in 2005 in order to broaden the creative opportunities for young opera singers, to bring high-level operatic artists to Estonia, and to help develop the image of Estonia within the world of opera and thereby expand cultural tourism and bring younger generations of Estonians closer to opera.
+The festival is a long-standing dream of the artistic director and founder Erki Pehk in which a definite format is offered to the director, the opportunity for the participants to dream boldly, and for the entire festival team the opportunity to fulfill everyone’s personal dream of creating something valuable and new.
+PromFest was created in order to broaden the creative opportunities for young opera singers, to bring high-level opera artists to Estonia, and to help develop the image of Estonia within the world of opera and thereby expand cultural tourism and bring younger generations of Estonians closer to opera.

 PromFest has collaborated and will continue to cooperate with Pärnu City Orchestra, Endla Theater, Pärnu Arts House, and Pärnu Concert Hall in the future.
 PromFest has become an important cultural event for the city of Pärnu, which enlivens the cultural life of the region and offers the city’s people and guests a high-level opera music experience.